-Due to COVID-19, attendance on the 2019-20 School Quality Reports is only calculated through February 2020.
-The attendance rate includes the attendance for all HS students on a school's register at any point during the period (September 2019).
+The attendance rate includes the attendance for all high school students on a school's register at any point during the period September 2020 through June 2021.

-through February 2020).
 The attendance rate is calculated by adding together the total number of days attended by all students and dividing it by the total number of days on register for all students.